happybeing/vdash/README.md

 # SAFE Network Node Dashboard

-`vdash` is a SAFE Network Node/Node dashboard for the terminal.
+`vdash` is a terminal based dashboard for monitoring SAFE Network Nodes.
 It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.

-**Status:** working on Windows, MacOS and Linux using 'baby-fleming-nodes' tests.
+**Status:** working on Windows, MacOS and Linux and helping with Fleming testnets.

+`vdash` is already capable of monitoring multiple logfiles on the local machine, so it wouldn't be hard to monitor multiple remote nodes by having them publish updates to their logfiles (e.g. using a web server) and appending changes to local copies monitored by `vdash`, but this is not on the roadmap.
+There may even be existing tools that could do this so if anyone wants to look into that it would be great as I'm only making minor changes at the moment.

+Here's an early `vdash` (v0.2.0) working with a local testnet node:
 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">

 ## Features